mariodivece/ledemotion/README.md

 # ledemotion
 A very cool LED strip controller for the Raspoberry PI

+**Note: This started as a personal project, and given its coolness, it is now being enhanced and maintained by the Unosquare Lasb team.
+Please go to the following GitHub repo to find the latest source: https://github.com/unosquare/ledemotion**

 Here are the steps to get this running

 1. Update and upgrade the distro, install mono